Learn about the Maternal and Child Health (MCH) Leadership Competencies by browsing this web page or by downloading the PDF document.

 Foundational.
 At the foundational level, MCH leaders will:

-- Accurately describe roles, responsibilities, and scope of practice of other professions, MCH members, and families.
+- Accurately describe roles, responsibilities, and scope of practice of all members of the ID/IP team.

-- Actively seek out and use input from people with diverse perspectives to make decisions.
+- Actively seek out and use input from people with diverse perspectives in decision making processes.

 - Identify and assemble team members with knowledge and skills appropriate to a given task.